mennosmit-dev/Building-a-Data-Frame/README.md

 # Building-a-Data-Frame
-This class generates a dataFrame in Java.
+This class generates a dataFrame in Java, comprimising a DataFrame and DataVector.
+In addition it contains several tools to analyze data, ranging from statistical tests, correlation estimation and the estimation of a linear model.
+It builds on several known classes for data manipulation.